offchan42/machine-learning-curriculum/README.md

 * [Rules of Machine Learning: Best Practices for ML Engineering](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf)
 * [Most Shared Machine Learning Content on Twitter For The Past 7 Days](http://theherdlocker.com/tweet/popularity/machinelearning)
 * [MIT 6.S099: Artificial General Intelligence](https://agi.mit.edu/) This class takes an engineering approach to exploring possible research paths toward building human-level intelligence.
+* [Landing A Data Job: The Course](https://www.sharpestminds.com/landing-a-data-job-the-course) is an opinionated, quick, and practical guideline for those who wants to become data scientists.
+How quick is it?
+For example, it suggests knowing how decision tree works is already good enough, you don't need to know how all the models work, which is true!

 ### Books
 - [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron is the best selling book because it's great.